ceph/ceph/doc/dev/rados-client-protocol.rst

 #. hobject_t end

-There are two types of backoff: a *PG* backoff will plug all requests targetting an entire PG at the client, as described by a range of the hash/hobject_t space [begin,end), while an *object* backoff will plug all requests targetting a single object (begin == end).
+There are two types of backoff: a *PG* backoff will plug all requests targeting an entire PG at the client, as described by a range of the hash/hobject_t space [begin,end), while an *object* backoff will plug all requests targeting a single object (begin == end).

 When the client receives a *block* backoff message, it is now responsible for *not* sending any requests for hobject_ts described by